 After applying 4-6 layers of constrictor wrap, immediately use the perforating tool to perforate.
 Minimal pressure should be applied - the objective is to create holes in the plastic, not in the fabric underneath.
-Perforating achieves two primary goals: in the case of the A+ WrapTM, it allows the system to off-gas (carbon dioxide) through the constrictor wrap and any excess resin and water is squeezed out of the composite ensuring a stronger repair.
+Perforating achieves two primary goals: in the case of the Atlas[TM], it allows the system to shed excess resin through the constrictor wrap ensuring a stronger repair.

-After applying the constrictor wrap, inspect the entire repair to ensure that there are no bulging pockets under the wrap.
-If any bulging spots are observed, perforate the area to release entrapped gasses.
 Additionally, some resin should be squeezed out of the perforations (resin dots); if very minimal resin is coming through, it may indicate that the perforations did not go through the plastic.
-Alternatively, it could indicate that sufficient water was not applied to the composite or that the A+ WrapTM has already begun to harden which indicates that the constrictor wrap was not applied soon enough.
-Once the resin dots begin to harden and can be flaked off (allow minimum 2 hours, temperature dependent) the constrictor wrap is ready to be removed.
+Alternatively, it could indicate that the Atlas[TM] has already begun to harden which indicates that the constrictor wrap was not applied soon enough.
+Once the resin dots begin to harden and can be flaked off (allow minimum 2 hours) the constrictor wrap is ready to be removed.
 The constrictor wrap should peel off with no issues.
 If a razor blade is utilized to assist, ensure that the composite fabric is not cut into as this may cause damage to the repair.